-3.8.
-ENC dataset naming.
-ENCs must be named (numbered) according to the convention in S-57 Appendix B.1 - ENC Product Specification, clause 5.6.3.
+3.8.1 ENC cells must be named (numbered) according to the convention in S-57 Appendix B.1 - ENC Product Specification, clause 5.6.3.
 If an ENC cell is cancelled, the ENC cell name (number) must not be reused.

-3.9.
-Draft Schemes.
-In order to enhance consistency such that ENCs appear seamless in an ECDIS, it is important to establish common ENC content standards (where open to interpretation) both within a national ENC scheme and between different Producers' data where they adjoin.
-This should be achieved in consultation with neighbouring producer HOs; and with all nations within a Regional Electronic Chart Coordinating Centre (RENC), ICCWG or RHC, as appropriate.
+3.9.1 In order to enhance consistency such that ENCs appear seamless in an ECDIS, it is important to establish common ENC content standards (where open to interpretation) both within a national ENC scheme and between different Producers' data where they adjoin.
+This should be achieved in consultation with neighbouring producer hydrographic offices; and with all nations within a Regional Electronic Chart Coordinating Centre (RENC), ICCWG or RHC, as appropriate.
 Examples of some obvious features that affect the mariner's use of data in an ECDIS include the application of SCAMIN, routeing measures, critical information and depth contour intervals.

-3.10.
-Consultation.
+S-11 Part A, Section 200 - Guidance for the Preparation and Maintenance of ENC Schemes

-3.10.1.
-Cooperation and collaboration is important and essential to ensure the optimum outcome in the ENCs produced and the consistency of their content.
-Draft ENC schemes should be circulated for comment to the following, as appropriate:

-- All members of the ICCWG and, where appropriate, members of the RHC. - The Coordinators of adjoining ICCWGs, if the scheme impacts on their region. - Hydrographic Offices producing ENCs in the region. - RENCs. - Technical Experts Working Groups (for example, a regional ENC Harmonisation Working Group). - The IHB (IHO Secretariat).

-3.10.2.
-Comments received should be considered and discussed as necessary and the initial scheme should be refined accordingly.
+- 3.10.1 In order to enhance consistency such that ENCs appear seamless in an ECDIS (termed 'ENC harmonization'), it is important to establish common ENC content standards (where open to interpretation) both within a national ENC scheme and between different Producers' data where they adjoin.
+This should be achieved in consultation with neighbouring producer hydrographic offices; and with all nations within a Regional Electronic Chart Coordinating Centre (RENC), ICCWG or RHC, as appropriate.
+Examples of some obvious features that affect the mariner's use of data in an ECDIS include the application of SCAMIN, routeing measures, critical information and depth contour intervals. - 3.10.2 Cooperation and collaboration is important and essential to ensure the optimum outcome in the ENCs produced and the consistency of their content.
+Draft ENC schemes should be circulated for comment to the following, as appropriate: - All members of the ICCWG and, where appropriate, members of the RHC. - The Coordinators of adjoining ICCWGs, if the scheme impacts on their region. - Hydrographic offices producing ENCs in the region. - RENCs - Technical Experts Working Groups (for example: a regional ENC Harmonisation Working Group). - The IHB (IHO Secretariat). - 3.10.3 Comments received should be considered and discussed as necessary and the initial scheme should be refined accordingly.
 It may be necessary to produce further draft versions before final agreement is obtained.
 In general, the smaller the scale the more necessary it is to obtain a wide consensus.
 This consultation can generally be effected by correspondence.
 However, meetings of the ICCWG at significant points may speed up the process.
-The final draft of the scheme should be submitted to the RHC for formal approval.

-3.10.3.
-For minor changes to International chart schemes, see 3.12.
+The final draft of the scheme should be submitted by the Regional Coordinator to the RHC for formal approval. - 3.10.4 For minor changes to International chart schemes, see 3.12.

-3.11.
-Allocation of Producers.